This call is for Visual Artists living and/or working in

 Duration: 4 weeks

-Artlink and CRUX are inviting a NL based Visual Artists to take part in a paid international artist residency this Summer 2025 at Fort Dunree, Donegal, Ireland.
-We are seeking professional visual artists working in any discipline.
+Artlink and CRUX are inviting an NL-based Visual Artist or curator to take part in a paid international artist residency between May and September 2026 at Fort Dunree, Donegal, Ireland.
+We are seeking professional visual artists working in any medium.

 About Artlink